mdgriffith/style-elements/README.md

 ## Compared to elm-css

 The goal of [elm-css](https://github.com/rtfeldman/elm-css/) library is to provide access all of CSS in a typesafe way (meaning you get a beautiful compiler error if you write something incorrectly).
-Part of the advantage comes from useing union types instead of strings to represent classes and ids.
+Part of the advantage comes from using union types instead of strings to represent classes and ids.
 This is inherently awesome and worth your consideration.

 The `style-elements` library instead focuses on simplifying css, making it more robust and quicker to prototype in.

 It does this by
     * removing parts of css that cause the most trouble
-    * setting smarter defaults
+    * setting defaults
     * providing clean interfaces to the good parts like `media queries`, `flex-box` and `animations`.

 It's meant to be a css preprocessor with css best practices built in, however this means that you have to understand and buy-in to what the `style-elements` library believes are best practices.